what happens when you set boundaries in a relationship

 However, if they keep it up, raise your voice and tell them, “I said stop it, now!”
 And when you say it, say it confidently and firmly while looking the bully in the eye and giving him a hard glare.
 Also, make a power pose (hands on hips and feet shoulder-width apart).

 The last thing you want to do is to sit or stand in silence and say nothing.
-You must let the bully know that you aren’t one who will put up with them.
+You must let the bully know that you won’t put up with them.

 Sadly, many victims of bullying don’t have the confidence they need to set boundaries.
 They only keep their mouths shut, grin, and bear it while others wipe their feet on them.

 Consequently, this only damages self-esteem and overall mental health.
-Just as you would protect your physical boundaries, you must also protect your psychological and emotional boundaries as well.
+Just as you would protect your physical boundaries, you must also protect your psychological and emotional boundaries.

 It’s your responsibility to put a stop to the abuse, no one else’s